abinit/abipy/docs/installation.rst

     $ ./configure --prefix=$HOME/local
     $ make -j4

-If you plan to use any graphical tools you need to make sure that one of the supported graphical backend supported by python is installed and functional at the time of compilation of python, see below.
+If you plan to use graphical tools you need to make sure that the ``Tkinter`` graphical backends is installed and functional at the time of compilation of python, see below.

 At the end, you should get the list of modules that could not be built because